RandyGaul/cute_framework/README.md

 Cute has a few internal dependencies, built straight from source as apart of Cute.
 * [glad](https://github.com/Dav1dde/glad), used to load OpenGL function pointers on the Windows platform.
 * [PhysicsFS](https://icculus.org/physfs/), used for [virtual file system](https://www.randygaul.net/2019/03/20/virtual-file-systems-in-games/).
+* [STB Vorbis](https://github.com/nothings/stb/blob/master/stb_vorbis.c), for parsing OGG files.
+* [Cute Headers](https://github.com/RandyGaul/cute_headers), used to implement all kinds of things.
+These headers were implemented by the author of the Cute Framework, and are used to implement the majority of the features in the Cute Framework.
+These headers are built by embedding the source directly, via single-file header format.